 But if we have $10 to eat on and flip a coin in a bet and double it to $20, we may just eat a little better.
 We’ll still eat.
 The base rate: survival.

 They say rationally the two are the same, but that isn’t true.
 They aren’t the same.
-The loss makes us worse off than we started and it may be totally rational to feel worse when we go backwards than we feel good about getting better off.
-I don’t like to go backwards, I prefer to move forward to stay the same.
+The loss makes us worse off than we started and it may be totally rational to feel worse when we go backward than we feel good about getting better off.
+I don’t like to go backward, I prefer to move forward to stay the same.

 Prospect Theory, which found people experience a loss more than 2 X greater than an equal gain, discovered the experience of losses are asymmetric.